What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 1 option

-• Lay out on a baking sheet in a single layer.
+• Place on a baking sheet in one layer

 • Dry in the sun (in hot weather) or in an oven, as follows:

-3. Then lower to 55 ° C, hold for about 2 hours
+3. Then lower it to 55 °C, keep it for about 2 hours

-4. Do not forget to periodically mix the blanks and take out dry mushrooms
+4. Don’t forget to periodically stir the preparations and remove dry mushrooms

-Important: When white drops (protein substances) appear on the mushrooms, reduce the temperature, remove the baking sheet from the oven.
-After the temperature drops, we send raincoats for further drying.
+Important: When white drops (protein substances) appear on the mushrooms, lower the temperature and remove the baking sheet from the oven.
+After the temperature drops, we send the raincoats for further drying.
 Otherwise, the workpiece will take on a black, unsightly appearance.

 Dried golovach